Trump to impose steep tariffs on steel, aluminum; stokes trade war fears

 China has already threatened to curb imports of U.S. soybeans, and the European Union has said it will consider action as well.
 President Xi Jinping’s top economic adviser, Liu He, held talks with the Trump administration in Washington on Thursday.

-The discussion was described as “frank and constructive”, by a White House official, and focused on “ways to ensure fair and reciprocal trade.”
+The discussion was described as“frank and constructive”, by a White House official, and focused on“ways to ensure fair and reciprocal trade.”

 Trade tensions between the United States and China have risen since Trump took office in 2017.